 Sometimes, there are really good galleries and displays that are what we like to think of as ‘permanent’ and then there are ‘temporary’ and ‘blockbuster’ exhibitions that draw us in with the promise of new and exciting material . . . but we can’t see them every day of the week.
 So, we thought we’d take a look at some things that are on right now and coming soon.

-Over in Manchester at the Manchester Museum there is an exhibition on the famous stone statues of Rapa Nui or Easter Island.
+Manchester Museum there is an exhibition on the famous stone statues of Rapa Nui or Easter Island.
 The exhibition, which ends on Sept 6th, includes one of the statues from Rapa Nui on loan from the British Museum.
 The statue, known as Moai Hava (dirty statue), weighs in at over 3 tonnes and stands 1.56 metres tall.
 It isn’t surprising then then it took a team of experts over 5 hours to get it into the museum.

 Archaeologists think that these statues first appeared on the island around 1100 BCE and increased in their size and complexity over the next 500 years.
 During that time nearly 900 statues were quarried, carved and erected by the islanders.
 Most are made from a volcanic rock (tuff) but Moai Hava is one of just 14 made from basalt.
 The exhibition ponders their meaning and, in addition to Moai Hava, there are facsimiles of other statues and some of the elements that make them, such as eyes.
 Overall, the displays give you an idea of their size and how they were made, and attempts to convey their meaning from our standpoint.